rtavenar/hdr/content/parts/02/topic_models.md

 As stated above, motifs are represented as probabilistic maps.
 Each map is drawn from a Dirichlet distribution.
-This models makes intensive use of Dirichlet Processes (DP) to model the possibly infinite number of motifs and occurrences.
+This model makes intensive use of Dirichlet Processes (DP) to model the possibly infinite number of motifs and occurrences.

-To learn the parameters of the model, a Gibbs sampling is applied, in which it is sufficient to re-sample motif assignments for both observations and occurrences and starting time for each motif occurrence.
+To learn the parameters of the model, Gibbs sampling is used, in which it is sufficient to re-sample motif assignments for both observations and occurrences as well as occurrence starting times.
 Other variables are either integrated out or deduced, when a deterministic relation holds.